Thorpe Park Rail Station

 We are developing plans to build a new rail station on the existing Leeds to York section of the Trans-Pennine railway line - between Cross Gates and Garforth Stations.
 The station would sit within the wider development at Thorpe Park which is a mixed-use office, commercial and residential area.
 The site would also be near to the southern end of the East Leeds Orbital Route (ELOR).

-Thorpe Park Rail Station received Outline Business Case(External link) approval in October 2021.
-The station is currently in the design phase and working towards Full Business Case, which is due to be completed and submitted in Spring/Summer 2025.
-Planning consent will be sought in late Spring 2025 following the evaluation and outcomes of a public consultation.
-This will be followed by the delivery phase which is expected to begin in late 2025, subject to receiving planning consent and the relevant political approvals.
+Thorpe Park Rail Station received Outline Business Case approval in October 2021.
+The station is currently in the design phase and working towards Full Business Case, which will be submitted following application of planning consents and further public engagement.
+This will be followed by the delivery phase, subject to receiving planning consent and the relevant political approvals.

 The first phase of public engagement regarding this station took place 2 July - 3 August 2018 and a report was produced analysing the feedback we received during this period.